Platypus walk and talk - Exploring eDNA

 a brown coloured platypus swimming in the water with its head slightly above the water

-Whether you're a nature lover or love cute animals, this free guided event is a feel-good way to start your day.
+Whether you're a nature lover or love animals, this morning of guided exploration is a great way to start your day.

 When